darkzeroman/AntChallenge/README.txt

  - If the path an ant has taken to a food source is same length as the path back, prefer the path it came on.
 Taking the same path back hopefully means ants are met along the way home.

  - The initial 3 ants are 'scouts' that explore the world but do not bring food home immediately.
-Once a counter runs out they switch "TOFOOD" mode.
+Once a counter runs out they switch "EXPLORE" mode (which means they will find the closest food and return home).
+Scout ants will remain that mode until a certain amount of food has been found in the world.

  - If ant spawns and certain amount of food already exists on mound, spawned ant HALTS.
 It's probably better to wait for new information from another ant instead of wandering/exploring.

  - Only search for food when food sources are updated for increasing efficiency in graph searches.

 ---